Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 It is also a good choice as other BBs (Identity, Wallet) have built on Polygon.
 Information stored on the blockchain includes transaction records, token balances, and some metadata.

+### Example Incentives

+To better understand how points can be distributed in the ecosystem, let's take a look at example incentives that could be used
+* As a use case leader, I can provide X points to the Data Provider when they join my use case
+* As a use case leader, I can provide X points to a Data Provider after a successful transaction
+* As a Data Provider, I can provide X points to a Service Provider after a successful response from their service

+> These are only a sample of all the incentives that could be used for token distribution with the DVCT

 ## Integrations

 In order to make the BB function, the integration with other BB is expected: